zhixiangteoh/eecs280-notes/midterm/midterm.md

 - Test **boundary values**
 - Imagine how the function would be implemented, and come up with edge cases

-### Identify bugs in code and identify how to fix the bug
+### c.
+Identify bugs in code and identify how to fix the bug

 Tips: